jeffreysorgen/golf-club-sensors/activity.md

 (screenshot of my phone screen with device listed)
 <p align="center"><img src="http://some_place.com/nrf-screenshot.png" /></p>

+### Battery
 Now that we can see that it's been paired, we can talk about our [battery solution](#battery-info).
-Originally I used a USB cable to connect from my computer, but now I have a lightweight phone recharger with the same USB connection as the one on my computer.
+Originally I had to stay tethered to my computer.
+But now I have a lightweight phone recharger with the same USB-C connection.
 <p align="center"><img src="http://some_place.com/battery-connection.png" /></p>